Braniff Airways Flight 542: Second public hearing

 Testimony at the hearing revealed that several theories about the accident had been eliminated by the investigators.
 One theory had been that an inboard engine had seized up in flight, causing it to explode and rip off the wing.
 Another was that a propeller blade had broken off of an inboard engine and been thrown into the cabin, causing an explosive decompression.
-A CAB engineer testified that the aircraft had only broken up after the left wing had already failed.
+A CAB engineer testified that the aircraft only started to break up after the left wing had already failed.
 As the plane started falling, the right wing also failed, and a small in-flight fire from spilling fuel caused the windows on the left side of the fuselage to crack.
-He stated that the fire definitely was caused by the wing failures; the fire did not cause the wing failures.
+He stated that the fire was definitely caused by the wing failures; the fire did not cause the wing failures.
 He said that most of the fire damage to the aircraft only occurred after the impact with the ground.
-Fire damage was more consistent with a quick explosive fire, and not a fire that burned for a considerable amount of time.
-A CAB power plant specialist testified that there was no evidence that any of the aircraft's power plant components had failed during the flight, and said that the wing broke off the plane before any of the engines or propellers had been damaged.
+Fire damage was more consistent with a quick explosive fire, not a fire that burned for a considerable amount of time.
+A CAB power plant specialist testified that there was no evidence that any of the aircraft's engine components had failed during the flight, and said that the wing broke off the plane before any of the engines or propellers had been damaged.

-One theory that was identified as a possible cause was that excess pressure in one of the wing-mounted fuel tanks could have caused it to explode, leading to wing failure.
+Another theory that was identified as a possible cause was that excess pressure in one of the wing-mounted fuel tanks could have caused it to explode, leading to wing failure.
 A power plant engineer for Lockheed testified that under certain circumstances, it could have been possible for vapor pressure to increase inside the fuel tanks without the crew's knowledge.
 The aircraft was equipped with fuel tank pressure gauges, but they only registered pressures up to 50 psi, and emergency release valves would not have started to operate until the pressure reached 100 psi.
 The engineer testified that overfilling the fuel tanks could lead to excess pressure, and that an overfill valve that is designed to prevent overfilling the tanks was optional equipment that had not been purchased or installed on the crashed aircraft.
 However, a CAB engineer testified that there was no evidence that any of the fuel tanks had exploded.

 Another potential cause that was being looked into was whether a removable truss and rib section could have been left out of one of the wings during its manufacture or maintenance.
 The condition of the wreckage made it impossible to tell if the section had been in place at the time of the crash.
 A representative for Lockheed testified that the wings of the Electra would have been able to withstand forces of up to 4.7 times the force of gravity that could have occurred in a dive.
 If the removable section was missing, the strength of the wing would have been decreased by a third.
 However, he said that Lockheed maintenance records showed that the removable section had been reinstalled in the aircraft.